jswelling/CMU-MS-DAS-Vis-S24/docs/now_we_need_a_web_server_body.md

 Unfortunately the details of the security issues are beyond the scope of this course.
-Having a real SECRET_KEY and guarding against false inputs the starting points.
+Having a real SECRET_KEY and guarding against false inputs are the starting points.
 Flask has tools that can help.